metal-stack/metal-roles/partition/roles/sonic-config/README.md

 This variable is replaced by the boolean variable `sonic_config_reload_config` which defaults to `false`.
 See [below](#variables) for explanation.

+Since the generic config updater is used by default, `sonic_config_reload_config: true` is only needed for images that do not ship it.

 ### `sonic_ports`, `sonic_ports_default_speed`, `sonic_ports_default_mtu` and `sonic_ports_default_fec`

 All these variables are now gathered in the dictionary `sonic_config_ports`.